AvalZ/faq-yourself/README.md

 5. Ask on various dedicated [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) channel
   * How to use IRC?
 Google it.
   * How to find an IRC channel?
 Google it. (e.g. "android irc channel")

+### When everything above fails
+1. Gather all failed attempts in a small page (txt, rtf, md, etc... not .docx):  for each attempt, you should describe
+ * What you searched for
+ * What you found and tried
+ * What was the error message when it failed

+2. Write an email, but don't just ask "can I have a meeting?", state your problem via mail.
+A proper email should contain:
+  1. Context (e.g. "I'm dealing with Section X of Project Y...", if needed add description of your environment)
+  2. Problem (e.g. "While trying technique/tool/etc., X went wrong") with error description
+  3. The "failed attempts report" above

+3. If the problem can't be solved via email, you will be asked for a live or online meeting.

 ### Just before a meeting
-1. Write an email specifying your problem and what has been done to solve it;
-  * You can simply link your StackOverflow question

-2. Make sure your environment works and you can reproduce the problem.
+1. Make sure your environment works and you can reproduce the problem.

-3. [Optional] If your PC it's slow, turn it on!
+2. [Optional] If it's slow, turn on your PC